Twin Cities, Gemini

 It had glittered alluringly—the stacks of cens all nicely wrapped up in a clear plastic packaging, all lined up in stacked up rows.
 The money Cadence had gotten from her most recent odd job swindle was nearing its end, and her monthly bills were coming on down the road—

-And there Olive had appeared behind the table looking at her with an expression of both disinterest and judgment.
+And there Olive had appeared behind the Fortuna and the table looking at Cadence with an expression of both disinterest and judgment.
 A judgement that she felt curl up in her own chest.

 “Look, the pay is swell and all, Fortuna,” Cadence had said, reaching out to close the case.
 “But I’m actually kinda booked at the moment—”